The mobile app industry is ultra-competitive.

 Throwing a good old-fashioned launch party, PR stunt, or media day could be pivotal to the success of your product.
 It’s how many mobile technology businesses blossomed to mainstream appeal (like Uber).

 Think of the way Apple launches a new product.
 Or the way a CEO of a tech business delivers a keynote at a conference or industry event.

+An effective PR marketing activity needs to grab attention, spark curiosity and funnel all that hype back into the product.
 The easiest way to start going down this path is to take your product directly to a small group of your intended users.

 For example, an app that teaches fashion and beauty techniques could approach a local beauty studio to host a launch party.
 The event could feature a live demonstration of what the app does and offer attendees an exclusive free subscription.